sewsho/BetterDiscordAddons/Plugins/GameActivityControl/README.md

 ## Usage

-After installation, you can configure the games that you want to show or hide in your Discord activity status by following these steps:

-1. **Open the Plugin Settings**: Navigate to the BetterDiscord settings and find the Game Activity Control plugin in the plugins list.
+1. **Open Settings**: Navigate to the BetterDiscord settings and find the Game Activity Control plugin.
-2. **Select Games**: If you see a message saying "No games found," make sure to run a game first so that Discord can detect it.
-Once a game is detected, it will appear in the settings when you reopen them.
-3. **Toggle the switches** next to the games you want to display in your Discord activity.
-New games are shown by default.
+2. **Select Games**: Toggle the switches next to games to show or hide them in your activity status.
-4. **Hide Games**: To hide a game from your activity status, simply untoggle the switch next to it.
-You may need to tab into the game first before its presence gets hidden, but this is only necessary the first time of adding.
-5. **Done**: After making your selections, click the "Done" button to apply your changes.
+3. **Apply Changes**: Click "Done" to save your preferences.
-6. **Check Your Status**: Open Discord and check your activity status to ensure that only the selected games are displayed.
+4. **Check Status**: Open Discord to ensure your selected games are displayed.

-You can repeat these steps anytime you want to update your game visibility settings.
+You can update your game visibility settings anytime through the plugin settings.

+## Changelog

+### Version 1.0.1

+- Updated to match new BdApi version for improved compatibility.
+- Temporarily removed search functionality; will be re-added later.
+- Introduced automatic hiding of newly added games via a configurable setting.
+- Enhanced settings panel with collapsible categories for better navigation.
+- Added changelog for version updates and ongoing improvements.

+### Version 1.0.0

+- Initial release.
+- Adds functionality to selectively control which games show up in Discord activity status.
+- Introduces a settings panel to toggle visibility of individual games.
+- Implements search and filter features for quick game lookup.
+- Saves game visibility settings locally and applies them across sessions.
+- Includes custom styles for the settings UI, with a modern toggle switch for each game.
+- Patches Discord's self-presence store to filter out hidden games from the activity list.

 ## Support